ethmarch/misc/README.md

 # misc
-Small miscellaneous projects I've done that didn't need their own repo
+Small miscellaneous projects that didn't need their own repo